nemaaalqetami/code-201-reading-notes/class-02.md

 ## Semantic markup :

-- The <article> element specifies independent, self-contained content.
+- The `<article>` element specifies independent, self-contained content.
-- The <aside> element defines some content aside from the content it is placed in (like a sidebar).
+- The `<aside>` element defines some content aside from the content it is placed in (like a sidebar).
-- <details> tag Defines additional details that the user can view or hide
+- The  `<details>` tag Defines additional details that the user can view or hide
-- The <header> element represents a container for introductory content or a set of navigational links.
+- The `<header>` element represents a container for introductory content or a set of navigational links.
-- The <footer> element defines a footer for a document or section.
+- The `<footer>` element defines a footer for a document or section.
-- The <nav> element defines a set of navigation links.
+- The `<nav>` element defines a set of navigation links.
-- The <figure> tag specifies self-contained content, like illustrations, diagrams, photos, code listings
+- The  `<figure>` tag specifies self-contained content, like illustrations, diagrams, photos, code listings
-- The <figcaption> tag defines a caption for a figure element.
+- The `<figcaption>` tag defines a caption for a figure element.
 The figcaption element can be placed as the first or as the last child of a figure element.
-- The <main> tag Specifies the main content of a document
+- The `<main>` tag Specifies the main content of a document
-- The <mark> tag Defines marked/highlighted text
+-  The `<mark>` tag Defines marked/highlighted text
-- The <section> tag Defines a section in a document
+- The `<section>` tag Defines a section in a document
-- The <summary> tag Defines a visible heading for a details element
+- The `<summary>` tag Defines a visible heading for a details element
-- The <time> tag Defines a date/time
+- The  `<time>` tag Defines a date/time